cathynes/PHEWAS-SD/README.md

 1. Perform the analysis at the SNP levels then at the genes levels

-1. Organize the results with tablle and figure
+1. Organize the results with tables and figures